Snowball fight brings smiles to Raleigh boy fighting cancer

-RALEIGH (WTVD) --A snowball fight brought big smiles to a Raleigh boy fighting cancer for the second time.
+RALEIGH, NC (WTVD) --A snowball fight brought big smiles to a Raleigh boy fighting cancer for the second time.
 Edward Thompson has been through a lot.
-At just 12 years old, Edward was diagnosed Hodgkin's Lymphoma.
+At just 12 years old, Edward was diagnosed with Hodgkin's Lymphoma.

-After completing five rounds of chemotherapy, doctor's thought he was on the road to recovery.
+After completing five rounds of chemotherapy, doctors thought he was on the road to recovery.
 He relapsed after five weeks off of chemotherapy, and is now gearing up for four more rounds of a different type of chemotherapy and then will hopefully do a stem cell transplant.

 Before starting his new treatment plan and going into isolation to keep him as healthy as possible, Edward wanted to have one more snowball fight with his friends.

-When his mom, Sarah, spoke with the snow making companies about how much it would be to bring snow to Edward, she says the price tag of $1,000 was just too steep.
+When his mom, Sarah, spoke with the snowmaking companies about how much it would be to bring snow to Edward, she says the price tag of $1,000 was just too steep.

 A Triangle mom heard about the setback and anonymously donated the funds to bring snow to Edward.